 Don’t forget, the government sets limits on how much you can contribute

-Only people with a total superannuation balance of less than $1.6 million will be eligible to make non-concessional contributions.
+Only people with a total superannuation balance of less than $1.6 million at the start of the financial year will be eligible to make non-concessional contributions.

 How much could you receive?